 — Lisa, recipient of a surprise Audio Tribute

 Tickertape Audio Tributes are radio-style features about a person or a couple, as told by their friends, colleagues and loved ones.
 Usually, we base them on face-to-face interviews which we record using broadcast quality equipment.
 We can also produce them from telephone and internet interviews: a great technique while we are social distancing.
 They come as audio CDs in beautiful, hand-bound boxes for you to present as a gift.

 These extracts are taken from a 30 minute tribute to former Chair of the London Sinfonietta and founder of the Groucho Club, Tony Mackintosh.
 We produced it for the Board as a surprise gift to present to Tony at his retirement party.
 They wanted to mark and celebrate his huge contribution to the orchestra during the thirteen years that he was Chair.
 We arranged to speak to past and present members of the Board, staff and players who could, between them, narrate the story of those years.
 We interviewed people at their homes and offices.
 To break up the final edited feature, we added short excerpts from music performed by the London Sinfonietta.
 The piece featured here is from Louis Andriessen’s Very Sharp Trumpet Sonata.

-These clips are from a spoken portrait that we produced as a surprise eightieth birthday gift for a mother, Margareta Holloway.
-We were commissioned by her son, and worked closely with him to map out key themes, life events and dates, and identify good people to interview.
-We decided to carry out telephone interviews as Margareta’s friends and family were dotted across England, Sweden and South Carolina, USA.
+These clips are from an Audio Tribute that we produced as a surprise eightieth birthday gift for a very special mother.
+We were commissioned by her son, and worked closely with him to map out key themes, life events and dates, and identify good people to speak to.
+We interviewed everyone by phone, as they were dotted across England, Sweden and the USA.
 We added excerpts from traditional folk songs performed by one of the interviewees, Dave Houghton, and his group Flash Company.
-The songs recall the period when Margareta used to host ceilidhs at her home in the Peak District.
+The songs recall the period when she used to host ceilidhs at her home in the Peak District.